DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-enabling-pupil-learning/autumn-week-2-ect-research-and-practice-summary.md

 Establishing and maintaining routines, like any behaviour, takes effort, especially in the early stages of working with a new class.

 It can be helpful to think of this as a four-stage process.
-The speed and emphasis placed on each stage will depend on your pupils’ characteristics, your classroom context and the focus of the routine.
+The speed and emphasis placed on each stage will depend on your pupils' characteristics, your classroom context and the focus of the routine.

 It may be necessary to re-model or provide further practice if adherence to a given routine decreases over time.